sam-may/NtupleMaker/README.md

 ### Running
 1. `cd $CMSSW_BASE/src/CMS3/NtupleMaker/test/`.
+2. If this is not the first time installing + running, do `cmsenv` and enter.
-2. To make a CMS4 ntuple with pfcands: `cmsRun main_pset.py pfcands=True`
+3. To make a CMS4 ntuple with pfcands: `cmsRun main_pset.py pfcands=True`
-3. To make a CMS4 ntuple without pfcands: `cmsRun main_pset.py pfcands=False`
+4. To make a CMS4 ntuple without pfcands: `cmsRun main_pset.py pfcands=False`

 ### Notes
 1. You might want to modify some of the lines in the last block of code in main_pset.py: